sudo-rickroll/END-2.0/S5/README.md

 After the sentences are fetched from the root node of the trees from the pytreebank, they are read onto a dataframe using the `to_labeled_lines()` method of the pytreebank.
 This produces a dictionary with three keys, namely - `train`, `test` and `dev`.
 As the name suggests, `train` is the train set, `test` is the test set and `dev` is the validation set.

 The dataframe produces by these three dictionaries are then combined to obtain the complete dataset.
-This complete dataset is then again split to Train Dataset and Validation Dataset, with the desired proportion of data in each of them.
+This complete dataset is then again split to Train Dataset and Validation Dataset, with the desired proportion of data in each of them (70-30, in this case).
 Augmentations are done on the Train Dataset and later, with this augmented Train Set and the original (untouched) Validation Set are then used to build the Dataset objects from the <i>torchtext.legacy.data</i> module.

 ### Dataset Augmentation